haejinjo/ai-carbon-emissions-calculator/README.md

 ## Why I Built This

-The volume at which companies use AI is exploding (see [Ramp AI Index](https://ramp.com/data/ai-index)) — but we still have no idea what it costs the planet to run those models.

-This project started with a simple question:

-> **"What’s the carbon cost of a single LLM prompt?"**

-The answers are out there, but nobody seemed to be talking about them.
-So I built a tool that makes it easy — using real public data, cloud hardware specs, and simple math formulas.

-My vision:
 AI carbon emissions should be as visible and actionable as cloud costs.
 Not buried in a once-a-year ESG report that nobody reads — but surfaced in real-time to consumers and executives, right where decisions are made.

-I want to see these numbers appear on every LLM API call, every model marketplace listing — the same way Google shows carbon impact for flights.
+I want to see costs appear on every QBR deck, every LLM chatbox, every model marketplace listing — the same way Google shows carbon impact for flights before you book them.

+Inspired by [Ramp's AI Index](https://ramp.com/data/ai-index), which visualizes how companies spend on AI — I wanted to know the environmental cost behind that spend.

+> How much carbon does all this AI inference actually emit — in real time, at scale?

+The answers are out there, but nobody seems to know them.
+So I built an agent-powered form that makes it easy by hitting this code — using real public data, cloud hardware specs, and simple math formulas.

+Wanna chat about putting this in production?
+Send me a message on [LinkedIn](https://www.linkedin.com/in/haejinjo/).

 If we're serious about a future for our children, we need to make carbon emissions impossible to ignore.
 Thanks for caring about this stuff.
-I genuinely believe we can make carbon-aware AI the default — if we make it as easy and transparent as checking AWS billing.
+I believe we can make carbon-aware AI the default — if we make it as easy and transparent as checking AWS billing.

 — Hejin 🌱

-Wanna chat about putting this in production?
-Send me a message on [LinkedIn](https://www.linkedin.com/in/haejinjo/).

 ---

 ## What It Does